Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 EVENTS_AUDIT_DRIVER=nats

-Local Defaults
+Local Choices

 PrimitiveLocal Driver

-Cachememory or file
+Cachememory

-Storagelocal or memory
+Storagelocal

 This keeps onboarding and local development small while preserving the production architecture.
+Database selection is still explicit in the Components screen, so a Project can remain otherwise self-contained while using MySQL or Postgres.

 Decision Guide